The reports provided background information for meetings held with community and groundwater licence holders in these areas in March 2022.

 We held information sessions in Moree, Wee Waa, Gunnedah, Quirindi and Goolongong in March 2022.
 The presentation material for these meetings can be downloaded from the Water presentations library.

 We invited stakeholders to provide feedback following the information sessions via email until 8 April 2022.

 Based on what we heard, the department will do the following.

 Upper Namoi Zone 12 and Upper Namoi Zone 8 groundwater sources

-- We will further consult with the stakeholders in the Upper Namoi Zone 12 groundwater source and the Upper Namoi Zone 8 groundwater source when we receive feedback from their own discussions on potential options to limit further decline in groundwater levels.
-Should the current good seasonal conditions change and the department observes groundwater levels are continuing to decline, the department will meet with the stakeholders to discuss management options.
+- We will further consult with the stakeholders in the Upper Namoi Zone 12 groundwater source and the Upper Namoi Zone 8 groundwater source when we receive feedback from their independent discussions on potential options to limit further decline in groundwater levels.
+Should the current good seasonal conditions change and the department observes that groundwater levels are continuing to decline, the department will meet with the stakeholders to discuss management options.

 Upper Lachlan Alluvial Groundwater Source

 - We will further consult with stakeholders in Management Zone 2 of the Upper Lachlan Alluvial Groundwater Source if the department observes further declines in groundwater levels in this area.